Rock Garden Design, Ideas, and PlantsEnhance your landscape with this low-maintenance solution.

 Once you have some basic ideas, make a plan and draw a rough sketch.
 For a bigger project, you may want to consult with a landscape designer.
 Larger rocks are a challenge to lift and set in place, so it’s crucial to know ahead of time where you want them.

 Use materials that are in scale with your home and yard.
-Big boulders can overwhelm a small space, while smaller rocks will get lost in a sweeping landscape.
+Big boulders can overwhelm a small space, while small stones will get lost in a sweeping landscape.

 Choose a style.